 (b) Natural disasters, accidents and other unpredictable events

 The Group constructs and maintains telecommunications networks, information systems and other systems necessary for the provision of various services, including Internet and telecommunications services.
-Natural disasters, such as earthquakes, typhoons, flooding, tsunamis, tornadoes, heavy rainfall, heavy snowfall, or volcanic activity, other unexpected disruptions such as fires, power outages or shortages, incidents such as terrorist attacks, or the spread of infectious diseases such as the Coronavirus disease 2019 could interfere with the normal operation of telecommunications networks and information systems and other infrastructure.
+In recent years, due to the increased likelihood of an earthquake occurring in the Nankai Trough or directly under Tokyo, as well as the advance of climate change and other factors, the risk of suffering damage from a major natural disaster such as an earthquake or typhoon has increased.
+Natural disasters, such as earthquakes, typhoons, flooding, tsunamis, tornadoes, heavy rainfall, heavy snowfall, or volcanic activity, and the increase in scale of such disasters associated with climate change, as well as other unexpected disruptions such as fires, power outages or shortages, incidents such as terrorist attacks, or the spread of infectious diseases such as the Coronavirus disease 2019 could interfere with the normal operation of telecommunications networks and information systems and other infrastructure.
 This could hinder the provision of various services by the Group.
 In order to ensure that it can provide a stable telecommunications environment even in the aforementioned circumstances, the Group has introduced measures to build redundancy into networks and mitigate power outages at network centers and base stations.
 In addition, the Group has implemented measures such as spreading out network centers, data centers, and other key facilities throughout Japan, as part of efforts to mitigate the impact of the aforementioned circumstances on the provision of various services.
 Even so, these measures cannot avoid every possible type of disruption.
 If the provision of various services were actually hindered, and such disruptions of services or decline in quality were to become widespread or if significant time were required to restore services, the Group's credibility or corporate image could deteriorate, making it difficult to acquire and retain customers.
 The Group may also bear a substantial cost burden to restore and refurbish telecommunications networks, information systems and other infrastructure.
 This could impact the Group's business development, financial position and results of operations.

 e.
 Acquisitions of other companies, business alliances and establishment of joint ventures, etc.